 Additional duties of the AG subsequent to sending letter.
-The act requires the AG to maintain the return receipts for all offenders, delinquent children, and parents of delinquent children who are sent a registered letter under the provisions described above.
+The bill requires the AG to maintain the return receipts for all offenders, delinquent children, and parents of delinquent children who are sent a registered letter under the provisions described above.
 For each offender, delinquent child, and parents, the AG must send a copy of the return receipt for the offender, child, or parents to the sheriff with whom the offender or child most recently registered a residence address and, if applicable, a school, institution of higher education, or place of employment address and to the prosecutor who handled the case in which the offender or child was convicted of, pleaded guilty to, or was adjudicated a delinquent child for committing the sexually oriented offense or child-victim oriented offense that resulted in the offender's or child's registration duty under the SORN Law.
 If a return receipt indicates that the offender, child, or parents of a child to whom the registered letter was sent does not reside or have temporary domicile at the listed address, the AG immediately must provide notice of that fact to the sheriff with whom the offender or child registered that residence address.

 The AG is required to mail to each sheriff a list of all offenders and delinquent children who have registered a residence address or a school, institution of higher education, or place of employment address with that sheriff and to whom a registered letter is sent under the provisions described above.
-The list must specify the offender's or child's new classification as a tier I, II, or III sex offender/child-victim offender, the offender's or child's duties under the SORN Law, and whether the child is a public registry-qualified juvenile offender registrant.
+The list must specify the offender's or child's new classification as a tier I, tier II, or tier III sex offender/child-victim offender under the SORN Law as amended by the bill, the offender's or child's duties under that Law as so changed, and whether the child is a public registry-qualified juvenile offender registrant.
 (R.C.
 2950.031(C) and (D).)